Dress For Success – Proper Dress

-As a standard, always lean toward the finished, classic, high quality, traditional clothing presenting an image that is self-assured, never self-conscious.
+As a standard for proper dresss, always lean toward the finished, classic, high quality, traditional clothing presenting an image that is self-assured, never self-conscious.
 Be sure to avoid the trendy look–it is not for business.
 Also, pay special attention to the majority of your account’s business dress: if they don’t wear it–you shouldn’t either (they don’t always tell us their dress standards but they do show it).

 - Slacks: they should be well pressed, conservative style (avoid trendy designs, corduroy, denim styles), of quality material (cotton, wool, blend) with a proper fit.

 - Suits: All reps should have a full suit for special events.
 It is not always necessary to wear it to traditional training yet highly recommended.
 Dark “traditional” suits tend to lend more credibility to younger men.
 They should be the best quality you can afford.
 Materials should be of variable weight (depending on the season), be made of 100% wool or a quality wool blend.
 Double-breasted suits may be appropriate but traditional soft shoulder styles, with a single vent (double for a blazer), are more practical and appropriate (avoid the “cowboy” styles or the “young person’s” (no vent) style).
 Chuck the old “Swedish Knit” suit as soon as possible–it is a long-wearing utility suit, not a business suit.